-- The exam will be held during class on October 25 (tentative date). - The midterm exam may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof, on material covered up to and including the last class prior to the exam. - During exams students are forbidden to communicate with any person other than an examination proctor or the instructor.
+- There will be three quizzes throughout the semester (tentative dates are included in the schedule below). - The quizzes may be comprised of calculations, short answer, multiple choice, true/false, essay questions, or a combination thereof. - Each quiz will cover material from assigned readings, lecture notes, and in-class discussions.
+Each quiz will focus primarily on the subject area of the most recent module but will be cumulative with regards to empirical methods. - During quizzes, students are forbidden to communicate with any person other than an examination proctor or the instructor.
 Students are forbidden from using any books, notes, study guides, diagrams, communication equipment such as a cell phone, computer programs or software, online resources or websites, or other aids unless authorized by the instructor; such authorization must be stated explicitly during the examination.
-Exams will be checked for plagiarism/copied answers across students. - Missed tests/exams without illness self-reports or approved, documented official accommodation will be given a mark of zero.
+Quizzes will be checked for plagiarism/copied answers across students. - This course has three quizzes while only two of three will count towards your final grade.
+Due to the flexibility in this assessment, academic consideration through self-attestation will be denied.

-Final Project (40%)
+Final Project (60%)

 - Your final project will consist of a research proposal of 2,500-3,500 words (about 10-12 pages when double-spaced, in 12-point font, and using one-inch margins) and presentation of that proposal.
-The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates will be provided during the course.
-The final paper must be submitted electronically and will be checked by software for plagiarism.
+The proposal will cover a topic of your choice related to development economics. - Detailed instructions for this paper along with final and intermediate due dates (for essay topic approval) will be provided during the course.
+The final paper must be submitted electronically and will be checked by software for plagiarism. - This is an essay-based course and so completion of the final project is a requirement for receiving a passing grade for the course. - This assessment has been designated as requiring supporting documentation to receive academic consideration (self-attestation is not allowed for the Final Project).

-Course Outline:
+Course Outline (Tentative):

-- 1. Introduction to Development: Measurement and Empirical Research [Sept.
-11 & 13]
+- 1. Introduction [Sept.
+9 & 11]

+- 2. History, Geography, & Institutions

+- a.
+Land & Institutions [Sept.
+16]

+- b.
+The Geography of Development [Sept.
+18]

-- 2. Geography, History, and Institutions [Sept.
-18 & 20]
+- c.
+Colonial Legacies & Institutions [Sept.
+23 & 25]

+- d.
+National Day for Truth and Reconciliation [Sept.
+30]

+- e.
+Quiz 1 [Oct.
+2]

-- 3. Conflict [Sept.
-25 & 27]
+- 3. Education, Health, & Gender

-- 4. Health [Oct.
+- a.
+Health [Oct.
+7 & 9]

+- b.
+Reading Week [Oct.
+14 & 16]

+- c.
+Education [Oct.
+21 & 23]

+- d.
+Gender [Oct.
+28]

+- e.
+Quiz 2 [Oct.
+30]

+- 4. Conflict

+- a.
+Ethnic Conflict [Nov.
+4]

+- b.
+Resources, Labor, & Conflict [Nov.
+6 & 11]

+- c.
+External Intervention & Conflict [Nov.
+13 & 18]

+- d.
+Quiz 3 [Nov.
+20]

+- 5. Final Paper Student Presentations [Nov.
+25 & 27, Dec.
 2 & 4]

-- 5. Education [Oct.
-11 & 16]

-- 6. Review/Catch Up [Oct.
-18]

-- 7. MIDTERM EXAM (tentative) [Oct.
-23]

-- 8. Migration [Oct.
-25]

-- 9. Gender [Nov.
-6 & 8]

-- 10. Land and Institutions [Nov.
-13 & 15]

-- 11. Credit, Savings, and Insurance [Nov.
-20 & 22]

-- 12. Final Paper Student Presentations [Nov.
-27 & 29, Dec.
-4 & 6]